 Besides the gorgeous remnants of a sunken world, there is also the majestic Wat Sampov Pram to be visited, the less spectacular Prasat Proasath, the ancient Khmer temple, as well as a Chinese pagoda.

-I’m so thrilled that I forget to put on sun protection and in the evening – now back to Sihanoukville, I have not only a fire red nose, I also have red arms with light ‘sleeves’ where my shirt’s sleeves protected the arms against the sun.
+I’m so thrilled that I forget to put on sun protection and in the evening – now back to Sihanoukville, I have not only a fire-red nose, I also have red arms with light ‘sleeves’ where my shirt’s sleeves protected the arms against the sun.

 So mind you that visiting this area up the hill, you are exposed to sun, but possibly also rain and unexpected cold.

-Apply sun cream – even if its a bit cloudy, the rays get through the clouds, wear a cap or hat.
+Apply sun cream – even if it’s a bit cloudy, the rays get through the clouds, wear a cap or hat.
 And make sure to have a rain skin on you and most of all a warm sweater – which you might need at the van because of the air con, anyway.

-On my way back to Sihanoukville, I had an interesting encounter: A lady and two teenage kids, a girl of maybe 14 and a gorgeous boy of about 12 – if I needed a 12 year old male model, him I would pick in a blink of an eye.
+On my way back to Sihanoukville, I had an interesting encounter: A lady and two teenage kids, a girl of maybe 14 and a gorgeous boy of about 12 – if I needed a 12-year-old male model, him I would pick in a blink of an eye.
 They were speaking Russian to each other.

 Tourists, I thought, whereby I was puzzled when the lady asked the dispatcher in Khmer if the bus was fully booked.
 And the kids exchanged pleasantries with the other passengers in perfect American English.

 Turns out they are from Ukraine and have been living in Cambodia for six years.
-The father is a medical doctor at the international clinic in Sihanoukville and the kids are going to the international school, hence the great command of English.
+The father is a medical doctor at the international clinic in Sihanoukville and the kids are going to an international school, hence the great command of English.

 Interesting that for a certain group of people things seem to be worse in Ukraine than in Cambodia.